YCChenVictor/blog-articles/dsa/queue.md

 * Time complexity
   * Create an item: **O(1)**, The enqueue method will concatenate item on the last without shifting elements, so the complexity will not increase when the number of elements increases.
   * Read an item: **O(1)**, The read method can only read the front element of the queue, so the complexity will not increase when the number of elements increases.
   * Update an item: **O(n)**, It is not normal to have update operation in queue.
 We achieve by dequeuing the elements and then enqueuing back.
-As a result, the time complexity i s O(n) on worst case.
+As a result, the time complexity is O(n) on worst case.
   * Delete an item: **O(1)** because when removing the last element, there is no need to shift or modify any other elements, making it independent of the queue's size.

 ### Queue via Stacks